Anurag374-gill/DisCatcher/README.md

 Please add some message so I know who sent the donation.
 Or contact me via [Discord](https://discord.gg/GqyNx2t) or DM me directly PokeDev#7362

 ## SETUP
+0. This bot requires chrome.
+To ensure compatibility make sure you have the latest version.
+Upon request custom versions can be built for certain browsers.
+This will take extra time and may add cost.
 1. Aquire the bot through the above method.
 2. If the bot does not contain a file or the bot is missing something either contact me or find it on the main page above.
 3. Run bot to gen missing folders/dex